kenwer/detectorist/README.md

 *   Click on an item in the list on the left to navigate through the image set.
 *   Use the slider and spin-box on the right to adjust the **Confidence** threshold.
 Detections will update automatically.
     * The Confidence threshold specifies the minimum confidence how sure the model must be about detecting an object before it reports that detection.
-*   You can sort the images into sub folders that are named after the detected object class using the corresponding action in the Tools menu.
+*   You can sort the images into sub folders that are named after the detected object class using the corresponding item in the Actions menu.
 The images are copied, not moved.
-*   Optionally configure the crop & padding settings, and start cropping via the Tools menu actions
+*   Optionally configure the crop & padding settings, and start cropping via the Actions menu.
     * The cropped images will be placed in a subdirectory of the directory that is currently being viewed.
     * The name of the output directory encodes the confidence level and the model used (like: `detectorist_conf75_fish-detect-2025-09-11`).